Kanikach761/Custom-AI-Chatbot/README.md

-** Custom AI Chatbot
+** Custom AI chatbot

-This project is a custom AI chatbot built using traditional machine learning techniques and fine-tuning with TF-IDF and Logistic Regression.
-It demonstrates how to build a question-answering bot trained on a user-defined dataset (dataset.json) with a simple and clean web interface built using Django.
+This project is a custom-built AI chatbot that responds to user queries based on a domain-specific dataset.
+It uses TF-IDF vectorization and Logistic Regression for text classification, allowing the chatbot to understand user questions and return appropriate answers.

-* How It Works-
+* How It Works
 Text Similarity Matching:

 User input is transformed into a vector using TF-IDF (Term Frequency-Inverse Document Frequency).